jondeaton/Lisp/Readme.md

 - Rename the garbage collector to memory manager
 - Nest structs inside one another where possible (GC, allocated CList)
 - Use CVector instead of CList
-- Use flexble array member in lisp objects
+- Use flexible array member in lisp objects
 - Use a single truth and empty list tuple.
 - Variadic functions?
 - Y combinator tests